kragen/derctuo/virtual-machine-setup.md

 `/proc/cpuinfo` says is an “Intel(R) Xeon(R) CPU E5649 @ 2.53GHz”.

-I was having a hard time setting up Debian inside QEMU, so I snarfed the Ubuntu install ISO instead.
+I was having a hard time setting up Debian inside QEMU, so I snarfed the Ubuntu install ISO (SHA256 e5b72e9cfe20988991c9cd87bde43c0b691e3b67b01f76d23f8150615883ce11) instead.

     qemu-img create -f qed ubuntu-base.qed 32G
     kvm -hda ubuntu-base.qed -cdrom Downloads/ubuntu-20.04-desktop-amd64.iso -m 2G

-This is using the ISO image with SHA256 e5b72e9cfe20988991c9cd87bde43c0b691e3b67b01f76d23f8150615883ce11.

-XXX I should not have used QED; it's a deprecated format

-`kvm` is the command installed by the `qemu-kvm` package which, as far as I can tell, is equivalent to `qemu-system-x86_64 -enable-kvm`.
+`kvm` is the command installed by the `qemu-kvm` package which is just equivalent to `qemu-system-x86_64 -enable-kvm`.
+(Older versions of `qemu-kvm` were actually a separate branch of QEMU I think, but it's still more convenient to invoke it this way.)

 At first I made the mistake of making the disk too small; Ubuntu 20.04 claims to need at least 8.6 GB to install, and in fact used 11 GB.
 (The QED format, added in recent QEMU versions, is allocate-on-write, so even though the virtual disk is 32 GB, the `ubuntu-base.qed` file it’s stored in is only 11 GB, since it’s mostly unused.)
-Also, whatever QEMU’s default memory size is [128MiB], it’s too small, and Ubuntu’s installer “reported” this fact by displaying a blank text-mode screen with a blinking cursor and never doing anything else; `-m 2G` or something is needed.
+Also, QEMU’s default memory size turns out to be 128MiB, which is too small, and Ubuntu’s installer “reported” this fact by displaying a blank text-mode screen with a blinking cursor and never doing anything else; `-m 2G` or something is needed.